braindef/debian_base_on_raspberry3/README.md

 debian_base_on_raspberry3
 =========================
 ## does not work with Raspberry PI 1 (Keyboard Issue, kernelmod?)
-## partitially working on Debian Jessie
+## partitially working Debian Jessie
 installs Debian Jessie for ARM you can do this eg with an AMD64 machine, uses debootstrap
 ### Login credentials: root / root